99designs/gqlgen/docs/content/recipes/subscriptions.md

 				TimeStamp: currentTime.Format(time.RFC3339),
 			}

-			// The channel may have gotten closed due to the client disconnecting.
+			// The subscription may have got closed due to the client disconnecting.
-			// To not have our Goroutine block or panic, we do the send in a select block.
+			// Hence we do send in a select block with a check for context cancellation.
-			// This will jump to the default case if the channel is closed. select {
+			// This avoids goroutine getting blocked forever or panicking, select {
+			case <-ctx.Done(): // This runs when context gets cancelled.
+Subscription closes. fmt.Println("Subscription Closed")
+				// Handle deregistration of the channel here. `close(ch)` return // Remember to return to end the routine.

 			case ch <- t: // This is the actual send.
 				// Our message went through, do nothing
-			default: // This is run when our send does not work. fmt.Println("Channel closed.")
-				// You can handle any deregistration of the channel here. return // We'll just return ending the routine.
 			}
 		}
 	}()